ThirdAIResearch/Dessert/README.md

 # Dessert
-DESSERT (DESSERT Effeciently Searches Sets of Embeddings via Retrieval Tables) is a set of vector Search algorithm written in C++ with python bindings.
+DESSERT (DESSERT Effeciently Searches Sets of Embeddings via Retrieval Tables) is a set of vector search algorithm written in C++ with python bindings.

 ## Installation